DLibatique/LATN102-S20/charts/02-perf-ind.md

 ## Perfect Active Indicative

 The charts below will show full charts for the perfect active indicative of each verb.
-Focus on the **bolded** 3rd personal singular and plural forms for these first few weeks of the semester; we will learn about the first and second persons in later weeks.
+Focus on the **bolded** 3rd person singular and plural forms for these first few weeks of the semester; we will learn about the first and second persons in later weeks.

 ### First Conjugation